loopdash/loopdash/src/blog/does-my-site-need-an-ssl.md

 layout: single-blog.njk
 title: Does My Site Need an SSL?
 meta:
   title: Does My Site Need an SSL?
   description: Running a website, app or something on the internet?
 Having an SSL certificate is no longer treated as a luxury, but a necessity.
+  image: ./src/img/blogs/ghost.jpg
 sitemap:
   changefreq: weekly
   priority: 0.5